"Celebrate we will! Cause life is short, but sweet for certain...”

 I am married to my high school sweetheart, Tim.
-We've been together for 13 years, married for four.
+We've been together for 13 years, married for five.
 Tim works in IT, but his passions are drumming and video games.
 Together, we love road trips, riding our Yamaha FZ8, eating, and watching Netflix.

 We have two children, Katniss and Puds.
 Katniss loves laying on my head when I'm sleeping, doing yoga with me (or rather, loves getting in my way), and sampling all of my food.
 Her favorites are fish sticks, scones, and pretzel buns.
 Seriously.

 Yes, we are those parents.
 The cool ones.